sanketjo96/tech-studies/README.md

    - Once dev team complete there work, devops team lookup the resourses list from devs and create CF template to deploy at production
 #### SQS
    <img width="377" alt="image" src="https://user-images.githubusercontent.com/31438283/185536919-e51663e0-0183-4583-88bd-961724ecc3de.png">
+#### SNS
+   - It is a notification service which are helpful for sending emails, sms etc.
+   - But on top of all this you can creare pub-sub pattern which will help your arcitecture

+#### SES
+   - It used to send email programatically

+### IAM
+   - Identity and acess management

 #### Insights
 - [What is OPS and Throughputs ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)